-1. If your Covered Employment terminates by resignation, discharge or death before you have completed five (5) years of Vesting Service and you do not reach your Normal Retirement Age while still a Participant, your retirement benefit will be forfeited, as more fully described in the section of this SPD called "Vesting Service" on pages 10-11.

-2. If you die before you Retire, the only benefit payable under the Plan is the pre-retirement surviving spouse pension.
-If you die before you Retire, and do not leave a Spouse to whom you have been married for at least one year, no benefits will be payable on your behalf under the Plan.
-3. You will be entitled to benefits that you have earned during periods when an employer was obligated to make contributions to the Pension Fund on your behalf.
+- 1. If your Covered Employment terminates by resignation, discharge, or death before you have completed five (5) years of Vesting Service and you do not reach your Normal Retirement Age while still a Participant, your retirement benefit will be forfeited, as more fully described in the section of this SPD called "Vesting Service" on pages 11-12. - 2.
+You will always be entitled to benefits that you have earned during periods when an employer was obligated to make contributions to the Pension Fund on your behalf.
 If your employer ceases to be obligated to make contributions to the Pension Fund on behalf of employees in your classification, however, and you continue working for that employer in that classification, your work will no longer be Covered Employment and you will receive no Service Credit.
-In addition, benefits based upon Past Service Credit may be reduced or cancelled under certain circumstances if your last employer is no longer obligated to make contributions to the Fund.

-4. If the Plan's financial condition were to deteriorate sufficiently, certain benefits under the Plan may have to be reduced, consistent with Federal law.

-5. If the Plan terminates, certain benefits under the Plan may be reduced or eliminated, consistent with Federal law.
-See "Plan Amendment or Termination" on page 39 for more information.

-6. Federal law permits payment of all or a portion of your benefit to another person, provided such payment is made to comply with a Qualified Domestic Relations Order ("QDRO") relating to child support, alimony or marital property rights payments.
-See the section of this SPD entitled "Qualified Domestic Relations Orders" on page 36 for more information.

-7. If you do not provide the Trustees with your most recent address and you cannot be located, the Trustees may be unable to distribute your benefit to you.

-8. If you fail to make proper application for your retirement benefit or fail to provide necessary information, the Trustees may be unable to distribute your benefit to you.
+In addition, benefits based upon Past Service Credit may be reduced or cancelled under certain circumstances if your last employer is no longer obligated to make contributions to the Fund. - 3.
+If the Plan's financial condition were to deteriorate sufficiently, certain benefits under the Plan may have to be reduced, consistent with federal law. - 4.
+If the Plan terminates, certain benefits under the Plan may be reduced or eliminated, consistent with Federal law.
+See "Plan Amendment or Termination" on page 41 for more information. - 5.
+Federal law permits payment of all or a portion of your benefit to another person, provided such payment is made to comply with a "Qualified Domestic Relations Order" ("QDRO") relating to child support, alimony or marital property rights payments.
+See the section of this SPD entitled "Qualified Domestic Relations Orders" on page 38 for more information. - 6.
+If you do not provide the Trustees with your most recent address and you cannot be located, the Trustees may be unable to distribute your benefit to you. - 7.
+If you fail to make proper application for your retirement benefit or fail to provide necessary information, the Trustees may be unable to distribute your benefit to you.

-9. See the section of this SPD called "Suspension of Pension Benefits" on page 29 to determine if your reemployment or your continued employment after your Normal Retirement Date may cause your retirement benefit payments to be suspended.

-10. If you receive benefits to which you are not entitled, you must repay the Plan for any such overpayments.
-If you do not repay the Plan, the Board may offset the amount you owe to the Plan from any future benefit payments or, if necessary, the Board will take all available legal action against you to restore the overpayments to the Plan.
+- 8. See the section of this SPD called "Suspension of Pension Benefits" to determine if your reemployment or your continued employment after your Normal Retirement Date may cause your retirement benefit payments to be suspended. - 9.
+If you receive benefits to which you are not entitled, you must repay the Plan for any such overpayments.
+If you do not repay the Plan, the Board may offset the amount you owe to the Plan from any future benefit payments, or if necessary, the Board will take all available legal action against you to restore the overpayments to the Plan.